WCCBT in Africa: Building Regional Workforce Capacity in CBT and Increasing Access to Evidence-Based Mental Health Care

 - Dr. Ronald Muyomba and Mr. James Sebuddee indicate an interest in developing a non-profit CBT organization in Uganda.

-- mental health services.
+- The Zimbabwe Cognitive Behavioural Therapy Association (ZCBTA) was established on October 6th, 2025 by founding president Ms. Tarisai Bere, which aims to bring together practitioners of cognitive behavioural therapy across Zimbabwe, promote best practices, advance professional development, and advocate for the integration of CBT into national mental health services.
 The formation of ZCBTA reflects a collective commitment to enhancing culturally and contextually relevant mental health care and ensuring that practitioners adhere to high standards of practice.

 CBT Country Organizations in Africa